Sep 10, 2025

 • Stir in the sautéed meat.
 Add the cans of tomatoes with their liquid and 1 cup of water, stirring to combine.

-• Cook over medium to medium-low heat for 4 to 6 hours and stir frequently so that it does not burn.
+• Cook over medium to medium-low heat for 3 to 6 hours and stir frequently so that it does not burn.
+Add more water as needed if the sauce becomes too dry.

-• When done cooking, stir in the Parmesan cheese.
+• With about 5 minutes left of cooking, stir in the cream followed by the Parmesan cheese.
 Season to taste with salt and pepper.
 The sauce may need a little sugar to adjust the acidity.

 DID YOU MAKE THIS?